"We're

 Younger Poets Prize, 2002

-Sarah Hannah taught creative
+Sarah Hannah has taught creative

 writing and composition at Wesleyan University, Columbia University,